-On the apsis, you will find a fresco by artist Antoniazzo Romano depicting a blessing Jesus surrounded by angels, and on top of a sequence of stories set in Jerusalem of the fragments of the cross were found.
+On the apsis, you will find a fresco by artist Antoniazzo Romano depicting a blessing Jesus surrounded by angels, and on top of a sequence of stories set in Jerusalem, fragments of the cross were found.

-Worth seeing are also the chapels, Saint Helena’s one, decorated with a rich mosaic, and Saint Gregory’s displaying a 17th-century sculpture.
+Worth seeing are also the chapels, Saint Helena’s, decorated with a rich mosaic, and Saint Gregory’s displaying a 17th-century sculpture.
 According to tradition, under the pavement of Saint Helena’s chapel was kept the dirt brought from Jerusalem.

 - Address: Piazza di Santa Croce in Gerusalemme.

 - How to reach: Metro (line C, Lodi stop), bus (16, 81, 3NAV), tram (3, 8).

 - Opening hours: Monday-Saturday 7 am-12.45 pm and 3.30-7.30 pm.
 Sunday and holidays open at 7.30 am.
 During services, tours and visits are not allowed.